franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/saml/README.md

 ## Prerequisites

-In order to use integrate OpenProject as a service provider (SP) using SAML, your identity providers (idP):
+In order to integrate OpenProject as a service provider (SP) using SAML, your identity providers (idP):

 - needs to be able to handle SAML 2.0 redirect Single-Sign On (SSO) flows, in some implementations also referred to as WebSSO
 - has a known or configurable set of attributes that map to the following required OpenProject attributes.
 The way these attribute mappings will be defined is described later in this document.